LeBron James Posts Throwback Video Of Team USA Serenading Kobe Bryant On His Birthday

-Los Angeles Lakers star LeBron James joined the ranks of those honoring the late Kobe Bryant on his 42nd birthday, posting a throwback video on social media of himself and other basketball standouts serenading him on his 30th birthday.
+Los Angeles Lakers star LeBron James joined the ranks of those honoring the late Kobe Bryant on his 42nd birthday, posting a throwback video on social media of himself and other basketball standouts serenading Bryant on his 30th birthday.

-On that date — August 23, 2008 — the NBA stars were in Beijing, China preparing for their Olympic gold medal match against Pau Gasol and Team Spain in what would be a surprisingly competitive game just one day later.
-In the end, Bryant scored 20 points to help lead the “Redeem Team” to a 118-107 victory in the contest as USA Basketball returned to the top of the medal podium after a disappointing showing in the ’04 Olympics in Athens, Greece.
+On that date — August 23, 2008 — the NBA stars were in Beijing, China, preparing for their Olympic gold medal match against Pau Gasol and Team Spain in what would be a surprisingly competitive game just one day later.
+In the end, Bryant scored 20 points to help lead the “Redeem Team” to a 118-107 victory in the contest.
+USA Basketball thus returned to the top of the medal podium after a disappointing showing in the ’04 Olympics in Athens, Greece.

 In the video, which was uploaded by James to his popular Instagram feed, he was seen holding a cupcake with a single lit candle and prompting a large room full of players, coaches, family members and others to join him in singing “Happy Birthday” to Bryant.